 - Code reviews and unit testing: ensure modules are more secure by peer review where formal correctness proofs are not possible

-- Defence in depth: more than one subsystem needs to be violated to compromise the integrity of the system and its data
+- Defense in depth: more than one subsystem needs to be violated to compromise the integrity of the system and its data

 - Default secure settings: systems should be default secure with deliberate, conscious actions from legitimate authorities needed to make it insecure

 - Audit trails: tracking systems designed to outline the cause and extent of a breach, store remotely so intruders are unable to cover their tracks

 - Disclosure of vulnerabilities: vulnerabilities must be disclosed when discovered